alexlzhu/linux/Documentation/admin-guide/mm/transhuge.rst

 is necessary to read ``/proc/PID/smaps`` and count the FileHugeMapped fields for each mapping.

+The utilization of transparent hugepages can be viewed by reading ``/proc/thp_utilization``.
+This shows the number of THPs per utilization bucket, the number of free pages in each bucket.
+The last line shows the time since last scan, and the time necessary to perform the scan.

 Note that reading the smaps file is expensive and reading it frequently will incur overhead.